rosmed/rosmed.github.io/ismr2026/catheter_anatom_model.md

 colcon build
 ```

-Wait for the build to complete, then launch the simulation.
+Wait for the build to complete, then launch the simulation (see below).

 ---